TAIsRich/chuwa0116/ShortQuestions/docker_interview.md

 - There is no clearly defined limit to the number of containers that can be run within docker.
 But it all depends on the limitations - more specifically hardware restrictions.
 The size of the app and the CPU resources available are 2 important factors influencing this limit.
 In case your application is not very big and you have abundant CPU resources, then we can run a huge number of containers.

 ## 33. Describe the lifecycle of Docker Container?
+The different stages of the docker container from the start of creating it to its end are called the docker container life cycle.

+The most important stages are:

+- Created: This is the state where the container has just been created new but not started yet.
+- Running: In this state, the container would be running with all its associated processes.
+- Paused: This state happens when the running container has been paused.
+- Stopped: This state happens when the running container has been stopped.
+- Deleted: In this, the container is in a dead state.

 ## 34. How to use docker for multiple application environments?